ossdhaval/docs/source/client-api/index.md

 The oxd source code is [available on GitHub](https://github.com/GluuFederation/oxd).

 ## License
-oxd 4.2 is available under the AGPL open source license.
+Janssen Server is available under the AGPL open source license.

 ## Support
-Gluu offers support for oxd on the [Gluu Support Portal](https://support.gluu.org).
+Gluu offers support for Janssen on the [Gluu Support Portal](https://support.gluu.org).
 In fact, we use oxd and a Gluu Server to provide single sign-on across our oxd portal and support app!

 For guaranteed response times, private support, and more, Gluu offers [VIP support](https://gluu.org/pricing).